KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/documentation/avoiding_common_attacks.md

 # Afrobeats Song Registry Security Tools

-The following document outlines the project security tools implemented in the SongRegistry smart contract to ensure that the contract is not susceptible to common attacks .
+The following document outlines the project security tools implemented in the SongRegistry smart contract to ensure that the contract is not susceptible to common attacks.
+You can use this [link](https://blog.mythx.io/howto/a-beginners-guide-to-mythx/) to get a beginners guide to mythX in Remix.

 ## 1. MythX (Remix extension)